exscape/exscapeOS/README.md

 needs a rewrite from the ground up, but that shouldn't be overly obvious from a user's viewpoint.

+The console system has a few nice features: Alt+F1 though Alt+F4 can be used to use multiple virtual consoles.
+They support 15 screens worth of scrollback: scroll using shift + arrow keys, or one screen at a time with shift + alt + arrow keys.

 Contact
 ========
 You can reach me at serenity@exscape.org if you have any questions, comments